elyaet/simple-shopping-list/README.md

 # Simple Shopping List
-This web application is intended for days to days shopping list.
+This web application is intended for days to days shopping / grocery list.

 The goal is to provide extremely simple web application that require no training.